 A Message Type object defines a unique name for a message type and defines the type of data that the message contains.
-Message types are persisted in the configuration database and is used by Search Fields to extract values for use in search and restrictions in Log Views.
+Message types are persisted in the configuration database and are used by Search Fields to extract values for use in search and restrictions in Log Views.

-Messages can be displayed for end users in a user friendly format by the use of Stylesheets.
+Messages can be displayed for end-users in a user-friendly format by the use of Stylesheets.

 - BizTalk logging, governed by the Logging Service.